cloudflare/cloudflare-docs/content/queues/examples/web-crawler-with-browser-rendering/index.md

 ![List namespace IDs](/queues/examples/web-crawler-with-browser-rendering/list-namespace-id.png)

-Add a `max_batch_timeout` of sixty seconds to the consumer because Browser Rendering has a limit of two new browsers per minute per account.
+Add a `max_batch_timeout` of 60 seconds to the consumer because Browser Rendering has a limit of two new browsers per minute per account.
 This timeout waits up to a minute before collecting Queue messages into a batch.
 The Worker will then remain under this browser invocation limit.

 Change the `usage_model` to unbound.
 This allows your crawler to take advantage of higher CPU time limits.